-- 27. The Commission shall establish a regional observer and/or electronic monitoring program no later than its 9th Commission meeting.
-Until the Commission establishes an observer and/or electronic monitoring program, a Commission Member, or Cooperating non-Contracting Party, is responsible for the deployment of independent, impartial, and qualified observers to fulfill the requirements of this measure. - 28.
-An observer is deemed to be independent, impartial, and qualified if the observer: - (a) is deployed from a Commission Member's, or Cooperating non-Contracting Party's, national observer program, and familiar with NPFC fisheries resources, fishing activities, and CMMs;

-- (b) is neither part of the crew, nor has any employment or family relationship to the ownership or operator of the fishing vessel; and - (c) does not have any shared business interests with the owner or operator of the fishing vessel. - 29.
+- 26. The Commission shall establish a regional observer and/or electronic monitoring program no later than its 9th Commission meeting.
+Until the Transshipment Observer Program enters into force, a Commission Member, or Cooperating non-Contracting Party, is responsible for the deployment of independent, impartial, and qualified observers to fulfill the requirements of this measure.
+Once this program enters into force, paragraphs 27, 28, 32-34 of this measure shall be superseded by the provisions of the new program. - 27.
+An observer is deemed to be independent, impartial, and qualified if the observer: - (a) is deployed from a Commission Member's, or Cooperating non-Contracting Party's, national observer program, and familiar with NPFC fisheries resources, fishing activities, and CMMs; - (b) is neither part of the crew, nor has any employment or family relationship to the ownership or operator of the fishing vessel; and - (c) does not have any shared business interests with the owner or operator of the fishing vessel. - 28.
 An observer shall be provisioned, accommodated, including access to independent communications, and provided safe working conditions by the receiving vessel in accordance with the Commission Member's, or Cooperating non-Contracting Party's, domestic laws and regulations.